Elshara/Filegate/README.md

 - **Poll-driven engagement** – Community polls live in flat files with delegated creation policies, visibility defaults, and multi-select support that admins manage entirely from the setup dashboard.
 - **Self-hosted knowledge base** – Publish onboarding guides and reference articles locally so members can search, filter, and read without leaving Filegate.
 - **Local bug triage** – A bug tracker dataset powers feed summaries and setup workflows so teams can capture, assign, and follow issues without external services.
+- **Automation engine** – Flat-file automation rules respond to triggers with configurable conditions and actions that admins manage from the setup dashboard and review on the feed.

 ## Directory layout